NCATS-Tangerine/translator-knowledge-beacon/README.md

 * [Rhea Beacon](https://www.rhea-db.org/).
 Rhea biochemical reactions database.
 Prototype beacon deployed at https://kba.ncats.io/beacon/rhea.

 Other beacon wrappers are hosted in other repositories elsewhere (see the [catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-list.yaml)).

-# Knowledge Clients

-A simple web application client "Translator Knowledge.Bio" for visually browsing Knowledge Beacon Aggregator data is implemented and running at **http://tkbio.ncats.io.**, the code for which is available **[here](https://github.com/NCATS-Tangerine/tkbio)**.